Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 Manage Your Expectations

-I’ve touched on this before, but I believe safety is partially a matter of mindset.
+I’ve touched on this topic before, but I believe safety is partially a matter of mindset.
 The more confident you can feel in your environment, the safer you are.

 That’s why I recommend reading up on what to expect when you arrive in Mexico.
 The culture may be new to you, but the more you prepare, the easier your visit will be.